bevyengine/bevy/release-content/release-notes/pedantic_ci_commands.md

 If you are on the workspace, run `cargo run -p ci -- --build-jobs 4 clippys`.

+### `clippy_dlss`

+Runs clippy on crates and features that require the Dlss SDK.

+If you are on the workspace, run `cargo run -p ci -- --build-jobs 4 clippy_dlss`.

 ### `bevy_a11y`

 Runs clippy on `bevy_a11y` with multiple feature permutations.